tjfentie/GAME-Resource-Test/docs/alt-access.md

 * **Digital vs. Analog:**
     * Analog: Responds to how far you push; move a little to walk, move a lot to run.
 Proportional control in all directions.
     * Digital: Responds only to direction (like a D-pad); it is either "on" or "off.".
 Some work in 4 directions (up, down, left, right) and some work in 8-way (up, down, left, right, and the 4 diagonals)
-* **Topper Style:** The physical shape of the handle (e.g., ball top, bat top, goalpost, or finger cup) which may be able to be swapped to match the user's prefered grip.
+* **Topper Style:** The physical shape of the handle (e.g., ball top, goalpost, or dome) which may be able to be swapped to match the user's prefered grip.
 * **Input Connection:** Whether it uses a USB plug for direct-use/hubs or a 3.5 mm jack for specific adaptive ports.
 * **Mounting Type:** How the base is secured, such as 1/4-20 threaded inserts for mounting arms, hook and loop, etc.